-- 2.1 This Board Code of Conduct will commence on #date# and will be reviewed on or before #date#.
-It replaces all other versions of this policy. - 2.2 This Board Code of Conduct applies to all Board Directors of Cancer Council.
+- 2.1 This version of the policy commences on 20 May 2025 and replaces all other versions of this policy.
+It may be amended from time to time to meet the ongoing needs of the organisation and will be reviewed no less than once every three years.
+This version remains effective until a new version is approved. - 2.2 This policy applies to all Board Directors of Cancer Council.
 Non-compliance may result in the Board Director needing to undertake further training and education or Cancer Council taking appropriate remedial action.
-In the case of a significant breach of this policy, the Board should consider terminating the Board Director's appointment.
+In the case of a significant breach of this policy, the Board should consider proposing the removal of the Director to the company's members.